getsentry/sentry-docs/src/collections/_documentation/workflow/releases/index.md

 ## Release Health

 {% capture __alert_content -%}
 Sentry’s Release Health features are currently in beta.
-For more details about access to these features, feel free to reach out at [LINK: email?].
+For more details about access to these features, feel free to reach out to mobile@sentry.io.
 {%- endcapture -%}
 {%- include components/alert.html
     title="Note"